Ramsey transfer to semi-retractions: applications

-We sketch an argument that follows the characterization of NIP theories by ordered graph-indiscernible sets in \citep[Thm 5.11]{sc12}.
-The right-to-left direction is easy to show and relies on Corollary \ref{rpCor} combined with Theorem \ref{character}: since $\R$ has the RP, $\R$-indexed indiscernible sets have the modeling property.
-If $T$ has IP, then there are parameters in a model of $T$ witnessing this such that an $\R$-indexed indiscernible set in a sufficiently-saturated extension $\U \vDash T$ locally-based on these parameters cannot be indiscernible as indexed by the $L_{eq}$-reduct.
+The right-to-left direction follows the argument in \citep[Lemma 5.2]{sc12} closely, so we merely sketch it here.
+By Corollary \ref{examples}(2), $\R$ has RP, so by Theorem \ref{character}, $\R$-indexed indiscernible sequences have the modeling property.
+If $T$ has IP, then there are parameters in a model of $T$ witnessing this and an $\R$-indexed indiscernible sequence $(\ov{a}_i \mid i \in \R)$ from some $\aleph_1$-saturated elementary extension $\M \vDash T$ locally-based on these parameters such that $(\ov{a}_i \mid i \in \W)$ is not a $\W$-indexed indiscernible sequence.

-For the left-to-right direction, we can follow the argument in \citep[Lem 5.4]{sc12}.
-Assume there is an $\R$-indexed indiscernible set $(a_i : i \in \R) \subseteq \U \vDash T$ that is not $\Oo$-indexed indiscernible (we will show $T$ has IP).
-By compactness, we may assume the set is indexed by $\R^*$, the \fr~limit of $\age(\R)$ (exists by Proposition \ref{agerp}).
-This is convenient because the theory of $\R^*$ eliminates quantifiers (see \cite{ho93}).
+For the left-to-right direction, we can adapt the argument in \citep[Lemma 5.4]{sc12}.
+Assume that there is an $\R$-indexed indiscernible sequence $(\ov{a}_i \mid i \in \R)$ from some model $\M \vDash T$ that is not a $\W$-indexed indiscernible sequence.
+It is convenient to think of $i \mapsto \ov{a}_i$ as a map, so that we may refer to $\ov{a}_i$ as the \emph{image} of $i$.